ratmav/syfe/README.md

 ## installation

-use git or your plugin manager of choice to install marv.
+use git or your plugin manager of choice to install syfe.

 ## supported languages